Downloading and Installation

 All of these are readily available on PyPI, and are installed automatically if installing with pip install lmfit.

 In order to run the test suite, the pytest, pytest-cov, and flaky packages are required.
-Some functionality requires the emcee (version 3+), corner, pandas, Jupyter, matplotlib, dill, or numdifftools packages.
+Some functionality requires the emcee (version 3+), corner, pandas, Jupyter, matplotlib, or numdifftools packages.
 These are not installed automatically, but we highly recommend each of them.

 For building the documentation and generating the examples gallery, matplotlib, emcee (version 3+), corner, Sphinx, sphinx-gallery, jupyter_sphinx, ipykernel, Pillow, and SymPy are required.
 For generating the PDF documentation, the Python packages sphinxcontrib-svg2pdfconverter and cairosvg are also required, as well as the LaTex package Latexmk (which is included by default in some LaTex distributions).